Donders-Institute/bidscoin/README.md

       bidsmapper.py /project/foo/raw /project/foo/bids
       bidsmapper.py /project/foo/raw /project/foo/bids bidsmapper_dccn

 The bidsmapper inspects all raw data folders of your dataset and saves the known and unknown key-value mappings in a (study specific) bidsmap YAML file.
 You can consider it as a dry-run for how exactly bidscoiner will convert the raw data into BIDS folders.
 It is therefore advised to inspect the resulting bidsmap.yaml file to see if all scan series were recognized correctly with proper BIDS labels (for more details, see *The bidsmap YAML file* section).
-This can be the case if your bidstraining or the bidsmapper.yaml file that was provided to you was incomplete.
-If so, you should either get an updated bidsmapper.yaml file or redo the bidstraining with new sample files, rerun the bidstrainer and bidsmapper until you have a suitable bidsmap.yaml file.
+This can be the case if your bidstraining or the bidsmap YAML file that was provided to you was incomplete.
+If so, you should either get an updated bidsmap YAML file or redo the bidstraining with new sample files, rerun the bidstrainer and bidsmapper until you have a suitable bidsmap.yaml file.
 You can of course also directly edit the bidsmap.yaml file yourself, for instance by changing some of the automatically generated BIDS labels to your needs (e.g. task_label).

 ### The bidscoiner